 16.10.6.6 Physical Layer

-A CFR configured by SIB is defined for broadcast scheduling as an 'MBS frequency region' with a number of contiguous PRBs with a bandwidth equal to or larger than CORESET0, with the same numerology as CORESET0, and broadcast scheduling may have specific characteristics (e.g., PDCCH and PDSCH configurations).
-The NG-RAN node may configure an additional RedCap CFR when the bandwidth of the configured default CFR is outside the (e)RedCap UE capability.
-A UE only monitors one CFR at a time.
-An (e)RedCap UE monitors the RedCap CFR, if configured, otherwise the (e)RedCap UE monitors the default CFR, if the bandwidth of the default CFR is within the UE capability.
+A CFR configured by SIB is defined for broadcast scheduling as an ‘MBS frequency region’ with a number of contiguous PRBs with a bandwidth equal to or larger than CORESET0, with the same numerology as CORESET0, and broadcast scheduling may have specific characteristics (e.g., PDCCH and PDSCH configurations).
+The NG-RAN node may configure an additional RedCap CFR when the bandwidth of the configured default CFR is outside the €RedCap UE capability.
+A UE only monitors one CFR at a time. €(e)RedCap UE monitors the RedCap CFR, if configured, otherwis€he (e)RedCap UE monitors the default CFR, if the bandwidth of the default CFR is within the UE capability.
 If RedCap CFR is configured, the UE is not expected to receive two DCIs scrambled with the same g-RNTI or the same MCCH-RNTI.

+NOTE: When the RedCap CFR is configured and the cell is not barred for eRedCap UEs and the gNB does not know if the MBS broadcast session is intended for eRedCap UEs then the gNB may decide to schedule the MBS broadcast session taking into account the scheduling restrictions of eRedCap UE with reduced baseband bandwidth, otherwise the scheduling restrictions of eRedCap UE without reduced baseband bandwidth, provided that the QoS requirements can be met.
 The maximum number of MIMO layers is one for MBS broadcast scheduling.
 RB-level rate matching, and RE-level rate matching around LTE-CRS configured by higher layer signalling are supported for MCCH and MTCH.
 Slot-level repetition is supported for MTCH.

 HARQ-ACK feedback is not supported for MBS broadcast.